groovy-sky/backstage-bootstrap/README.md

 - Production-optimized Yarn workspace installation
 - Runs as non-root user (`node`)

 Set the `APP_DIR` build argument (defaults to `backstage-app`) to point at your Backstage application relative to the build context.
 This allows you to run `docker build` from the repository root without copying files manually.
+The runtime image already contains the compiled backend, frontend static assets, and Microsoft authentication wiring, so you only need to provide the Azure-related environment variables at runtime.

 ### Azure Resources